Hank Marvin: Solo career

-He has continued to release instrumental solo albums, all of which have reached the UK Top 10 album charts since 2002.
+Marvin has continued to release instrumental solo albums, all of which have reached the UK Top 10 album charts since 2002.
 His latest solo album, Without a Word, was released in 2017.

+In 2024, Marvin contributed guitar to a re-release of Mark Knopfler's "Going Home: Theme of the Local Hero" in aid of the Teenage Cancer Trust.
+In 2025, a group of musicians including Marvin and Roger Taylor recorded a version of "Let There Be Drums" in support of the Cure Parkinson's charity.

 Personal life

-His first wife was Beryl, with whom he had four children.
-He is currently married to Carole, with whom he had two children.
+Marvin's first wife was Beryl, with whom he had four children.
+He is currently married to Carole and he has two more children.